 If you don’t clean your litter box, the odor will be easily spread by the airflow.
 It gets sucked into the vent and is distributed through the house through the ductwork.
 Other causes of animal smells are pet dander, urine, and fecal matter, and dirt tracked in by your pet.
 To eliminate the smell, move all pet beds, litter boxes, and animal toys away from the vents.

 Similarly, taking too long to empty the garbage can cause the odors to waft from the kitchen through the vents and affect the entire home every time the AC cycles on.
 Cleaning your home and filter will help to control AC odors.

 The smell of exhaust fumes coming from your air conditioner is not only unpleasant, but it’s also dangerous.
 Because air conditioners run on electricity, not fossil fuels, exhaust is a telltale sign that the fluids inside the motor or other components are leaking.
 There’s no foolproof way to tell what’s causing the problem aside from a visual inspection, and even then, doing the repair yourself isn’t recommended.
 Contact your technician right away.

 Call the Experts

 Your home doesn’t have to smell like a zoo whenever you use your air conditioner.
 Remember that proper maintenance and inspections are essential in maintaining an odorless, functional system.
-If you think you might need some routine repairs or want to rid your home of any unpleasant odors, call Wood Air Conditioning Inc. today at 903-285-6550.
+If you think you might need some routine repairs or want to rid your home of any unpleasant odors, call Wood Air Conditioning & Plumbing Inc. today at 903-285-6550.